 I’ve published short fiction in Australian and North American literary journals such as The Dalhousie Review, The Sleepers Almanac, The Big Issue, Verandah and Page Seventeen.

-You can get in touch with me at rhettsdavis at gmail dot com or rhettsdavis at twitter.
+You can get in touch with me at rhettsdavis at gmail dot com.

 One day I looked like this: